danielrosehill/Voicenotes-Wrapper-Linux/README.md

-# Voice Notes Desktop Wrapper
+# Voicenotes Desktop Wrapper

-A desktop application wrapper for the Voice Notes web application (voicenotes.com) built with Electron for Ubuntu Linux.
+A desktop application wrapper for the [Voicenotes](https://voicenotes.com) web application built with Electron for Ubuntu Linux.

 ## Features

-- Access Voice Notes in a dedicated desktop application
+- Access Voicenotes in a dedicated desktop application
 - Persistent authentication between sessions
 - Automatic microphone permissions for voice input
 - Native desktop notifications
-- Confined to the voicenotes.com domain for security
+- Confined to the Voicenotes domain for security

 ## Installation